maxhaesslein/simple-ai-blocker/readme.txt

 * use 'Settings - AI Blocker Settings' to configure this plugin
 * blocking happens as early as possible, to use almost no ressources if an AI crawler is detected
 * this plugin may not yet be compatible with caching plugins

+== Installation ==
+1. Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Once installed, go to the plugins setting page, activate the 'blocking active' option and save the options
+3. The 'blocking active' options gets automatically disabled when you deactivate the plugin, however, by default, all other options will persist
+4. If you want to delete all data the plugin saves in your database, activate the 'delete all plugin data on uninstall' option before uninstalling

 == Screenshots ==